- Artificial Intelligence

 - Machine learning

 Gone are the days when machine learning (ML) was something that only seasoned developers and software engineers could understand.
-Modern technologies can now train software to recognize objects, images, speech, gestures, and even emotions — effectively taking mobile apps to another level.
+Modern technologies and frameworks, like iOS machine learning, can now train software to recognize objects, images, speech, gestures, and even emotions — effectively taking mobile apps to another level.

 An iPhone app uses Core ML APIs and stored data to analyze information, detect patterns, and make predictions.
 This means that inferences are made directly on the mobile device.
 Models are also trained on the user’s device.